 Make it your goal to save at least six to eight months’ worth of funds in case you run into an emergency.
 You never know when sales will go down or, in extreme cases, your business will get hit with a lawsuit.
 You’ll have an easier time dealing with a financial crisis if you have extra funds to tap into.

 6. Save for retirement

 If you previously had a full-time job, you probably had a portion of each paycheck withdrawn and put into a retirement fund.
 But when you’re self-employed, you have to set aside that money yourself.

 Self-employed individuals should consider setting up one of the below retirement plans:

 - Simplified Employee Pension Plan (SEP)

 How much money you should set aside for retirement is a personal decision, but it’s good to start with 5-10 percent of your monthly income.
 Just keep in mind that some retirement plans have limits on how much you can contribute each year.

 When you have multiple banking accounts for your personal and business finances, you need to keep them secure.
-Identity theft protection from LifeLock safeguards your sensitive information.
-With one of their affordable monthly plans, you’ll have peace of mind when managing your finances online.
+Identity theft protection services safeguard your sensitive information and give you peace of mind when managing your finances online.

 When you’re self-employed, it’s important to prepare yourself for anything.
 No matter what stage you’re at with your new career, following the steps above will help you manage your finances and give you peace of mind for the future.

-Samantha Acuna is a writer based in San Francisco, CA. Her work has been featured in The Huffington Post, Entrepreneur.com, and Yahoo Small Business.
+Samantha Acuna is a writer based in San Francisco, California.
+Her work has been featured in The Huffington Post, Entrepreneur.com, and Yahoo Small Business.